“This webpage is not available”. Here is every webmaster’s nightmare. Just reading this sentence, I’m sure you feel a little panicky, right?

 - Before officially launching a WordPress site or blog.
 This way you can work quietly and do your tests without exposing it all to your visitors.
 In short, you will disable your WordPress site, for them, and set up what is called a “coming soon site”.
 Understand: a site with an imminent launch.

 - To carry out modifications on a site already in production.
 You will then create a WordPress maintenance page.
 The typical example is the one developed in the introduction: when one of your customers wants to make changes to their site, or update it.

 - Before performing important updates such as installing a new version of WordPress, a plugin or a theme.

 The easiest way to put your site under construction is to use a plugin.

 If you’re a master at coding, nothing prevents you from creating a custom one, to display a site under construction with HTML.
 But you’re going to spend a lot more time there.

 Finally, there are themes that offer ready-made WordPress Coming Soon page templates.
 There are hundreds and hundreds of them on the market, it is impossible to list them all here.

 The keys to a good Coming Soon page

 At the end of this article, you will be able to choose the plugin that suits you best.

-It will allow you to create a personalized page that will be displayed to visitors of your website/blog.
+You’ll be able to create a customized page that will be displayed to visitors of your website/blog.